 The background facts are not disputed.
 Appellant was present at a trailer park when police arrived to investigate a possible domestic dispute.
-After noting the odor of alcohol on appellant's breath, the officers had her submit to a preliminary alcohol screening test.
+After noting the odor of alcohol on appellant's breath, the officers had her submit to a preliminary alcohol-screening test.
 Thereafter, appellant admitted she had been drinking.
-The juvenile court rejected appellant's claim that the Ordinance was preempted by state law.
+The juvenile court rejected appellant's claim that state law preempted the Ordinance.